kristianmandrup/app-ml-proj/Readme.md

 ### lsp

 [Language Server Protocol](https://tomassetti.me/language-server-dot-visual-studio/) implementation for language IDE/Editor support.

 The LSP consists of:

+- `client`
+- `server`

-- client (notifies server of document changes in active document or project)
-- server (responds with validation error messages, code suggestions etc)
+The `client` notifies the `server` of document changes in active document or project The `server` responds with validation error messages, code suggestions etc.

 ### app-ml-chevrotain